 Suillus

-Several species of Suillus genus are edible when throughout prepared.
+Several species of the Suillus genus are edible when thoroughly prepared.
 The term Slippery Jack is often applied to a few members of Suillus.
-It called "Slippery" because a cap of the mushroom is slimy and sticky when wet.
-The genus name means "swine" in Latin, a term was used to define a type of mushrooms.
+It is called "Slippery" because a cap of the mushroom is slimy and sticky when wet.
+The genus name means "swine" in Latin, a term that was used to define a type of mushrooms.

 Hedgehog Mushroom

-Hedgehog (Dentinum Repandum), also known as the sweet tooth is a small family of popular edible fungi.
+Hedgehog (Dentinum Repandum), also known as Sweet Tooth, is a small family of popular edible fungi.
 Typically, the mushroom is medium-sized, sometimes large, the color of the cap could be yellow, orange, or brown.
-The species are easily recognized by light-brown or orange tooth-like spines instead of gills or tubes and appear to be one of the safest species for the beginners.
+The species are easily recognized by light-brown or orange tooth-like spines instead of gills or tubes and appear to be one of the safest species for beginners.

 White Matsutake